goofball222/unifi/README.md

 ---

-### **FROM 2017-09-01 ONWARD:** For attack surface reduction and increased security the container is built to run the UniFi processes with an internal user & group `unifi` having a default UID & GID of 999.
+### **ALL BUILDS CREATED AFTER 2017-09-01:** For attack surface reduction and increased security the container is built to run the UniFi processes with an internal user & group `unifi` having a default UID & GID of 999.
 The container will attempt to adjust the permissions on mapped volumes and data before dropping privileges to start the UniFi processes.
 If the container is being run with a different Docker --user setting permissions may need to be fixed manually.

 IE: `chown -R 999:999 /DATA_VOLUME/unifi/{cert,data,logs}`

-You can set your own custom UID and GID.
+A custom UID and GID can be configured for the container internal unifi user and group.
 For more information see the "Environment variables" section in this document.

 ---